 The total population in Los Angeles County is 10,040,000 people.
 As of

-September 27, in Los Angeles County, the total number of confirmed cases
+January 16, 2021 in Los Angeles County, the total number of confirmed

 cases of COVID-19.
 The number of cases increases cumulatively as the pandemic continues.
-However, the percentage of cases testing positive has continued to decrease
+The percentage of cases testing positive had been stable since mid-September,

-To date, 2,624,000 individuals have been tested for the virus across Los
+To date, about 5,218,812 individuals have been tested for the virus across

-Angeles County.
-Cumulatively, 9% have tested positive.
-This dropped recently
+Los Angeles County.
+Cumulatively, 17% have tested positive.

-American/Black, less than 1% Native American/Pacific Islander, and 1%
+than 1% Native American/Pacific Islander, and 1% Other Races.

-See chart below for updated cases by age group.
+See updated chart below for cases by age group in Los Angeles County.

 interactive map on the Centers for Disease Control (CDC) website for the United States